Mammillaria laui: Description

-Mammillaria laui grows solitary in depressed, spherical or spurring shapes, reaching up to 6 centimeters in height and 4.5 centimeters in diameter.
+Mammillaria laui grows solitary in depressed, spherical or spurring shapes, reaching up to 6 cm in height and 4.5 cm in diameter.
 Its densely packed, bulbous-conical warts are dark green, non-lacerating, and may have sparse wool in the axils or be bare.
 The plant features 30 to 40 fine, bristle-like radial spines that are 4 to 8 millimeters long, glassy white, irregularly radiating, and protrude outward, covering the body.
 It also has 5 to 8 central spines, slightly thicker than the radial spines, measuring 6 to 7 millimeters long, protruding, and yellow with a bulbous, thickened base.

 The flowers are broadly funnel-shaped, about the same diameter as the plant, and measure 1.6 to 2 centimeters in length.
 They are bright carmine pink.
 The whitish fruits are spherical to oblong, small (2 to 6 millimeters long), and contain black seeds.

 Distribution

-This species is found between Ciudad Victoria and Jaumave in the Mexican state of Tamaulipas, where it inhabits mountainous regions between 800 and 1700 meters elevation.
+This species is found between Ciudad Victoria and Jaumave in the Mexican state of Tamaulipas, where it inhabits mountainous regions between 800 and 1700 m elevation.